rss logo

 Prerequisites

-• Edit /etc/ssh/sshd_config and enable root login and tunnelling:
+• Edit /etc/ssh/sshd_config to enable root login and tunneling:

-We need a masquerade rule to allow the client to access the remote network.
-We'll look at how to do this using iptables or nftables.
+We need to add a masquerade rule so that the client can access the remote network.
+Below are examples using either iptables or nftables.

 root@host:~# echo 1 | tee /proc/sys/net/ipv4/ip_forward